EnigmaDragons/ProjectNeon/patchnotes/latest.md

 ----

 New Content:
+- New Draft Mode (a very fun completely different way to play the game)
 - New Augment: Scheme - Big Brain
 - New Augment: Scheme - Inspirational VR Quotes
 - New Augment: Scheme - Remote Meeting Conn